 Ask yourself: Are your employees helping you deliver your EVP?

 Before a candidate or potential employee has even got to the detail of an EVP they will be reading your EVP statement or careers webpage.
 This will either encourage them to read more or put them off before they go further, so it’s important to get this right!
 Some examples that I really like are Square, who put their employees at the heart of a series of videos, explaining what it’s like to work at Square and painting a true picture of the company.

-Your careers page and statements should represent your culture, the type of people who make up the organisation, what you’re looking for in an employee and the attitude that comes with that.
-If a candidate can feel what it would be like to work at your organisation just from your careers page or statement then you’re halfway to finding the best talent for you.
+Your careers page and statements should represent your culture, the type of people who make up the organization, what you’re looking for in an employee and the attitude that comes with that.
+If a candidate can feel what it would be like to work at your organization just from your careers page or statement then you’re halfway to finding the best talent for you.